 Want to become a sponsor?
 Click the button below or contact us at the email listed above.

-The Arkansas Cinema Society's FILMLAND is a curated annual celebration of cinema with a mission to nurture and inspire filmmakers in Arkansas by exposing Arkansans to filmmakers and their art.
-This will be ACS’s 4th annual FILMLAND.
+The Arkansas Cinema Society’s Filmland is a curated annual celebration of cinema with a mission to nurture and inspire filmmakers in Arkansas by exposing Arkansans to filmmakers and their art.
+This will be ACS’s 4th annual Filmland--Filmland in the Park!

-Inspired originally by Ebertfest in Champaign, Illinois, FILMLAND hosts acclaimed filmmakers (producers, writers, actors, directors, production designers, cinematographers, etc.) at every screening.
-With no cross programming (single venue, one screening at a time) and only 5-10 screenings in the program each year, ACS is proud of FILMLAND's unique, intimate, quality-over-quantity program.
-This year will feature a drive-in and a digital experience.
-As with every year, each screening will be followed by an in-depth Q&A conversation with the filmmakers led by ACS Co-Founder and filmmaker Jeff Nichols.
+Inspired by Ebertfest in Champaign, Illinois, Filmland hosts acclaimed filmmakers (producers, writers, actors, directors, production designers, cinematographers, etc.) at every screening.
+With no cross programming (single venue, one screening at a time) and only 5-10 screenings in the program each year, ACS is proud of Filmland's unique, intimate, quality-over-quantity program.

-ACS will screen a collection of filmmaker accompanied curated films and television shows as well as a selection of Arkansas films - either made by an Arkansan or made in Arkansas.
+ACS will screen a collection of filmmaker-accompanied, cutting-edge, relevant, curated films and television shows, as well as a selection of Arkansas films--either made by an Arkansan or made in Arkansas.

-We opened submissions during the month of June, to feature-length and short films as well as documentaries and television episodes with Arkansans in the writing, directing or producing roles.
+We opened submissions in the summer of 2021 to feature-length and short films, as well as documentaries and television episodes, filmed in Arkansas or with Arkansans in key roles.

-As we felt the need to reimagine our annual event, we knew we would want to offer a comprehensive Digital Experience.
-We have engaged in a new platform that allows a seamless viewing experience online.
-You can even watch it on your tv with a code!
-Just download the Eventive app on your smart tv or Roku, or stream directly from your computer using AirPlay or Chromecast!
+As we felt the need to reimagine our annual event during the COVID-19 crisis, we knew we would want to offer a comprehensive Digital Experience.
+Our streaming platform that allows a seamless viewing experience online.
+You can even watch it on your TV with a code!
+Just download the Eventive app on your smart TV or Roku, or stream directly from your computer using AirPlay or Chromecast!
 So you could be in a parking lot, in your living room, in your backyard, on a mountain, in a river, in your garage, in your bedroom, in your office.
 Anywhere you have an internet connection!
-You’ll still be able to watch and vote for the Filmland: Arkansas films as well as watch the filmmaker conversations.
+You’ll still be able to watch and vote for the Filmland: Arkansas films, as well as watch the filmmaker conversations.

-We have worked together with the official authorities and health department to offer you an evening out celebrating films!
+We have worked together with official authorities and the health department to offer you an evening out celebrating film!